Machinery Directive 2006/42/EC (6th Ed)

 • switch gear and control gear,

 It should be noted that section 1.5.1 of Annex I to the machinery directive requires the electrical aspects of machinery to meet the safety objectives of the Low Voltage Directive.
-Thus, whilst machinery with an electrical supply, which is not in any of the categories listed in Article 1(2) (k) of machinery directive, shall fulfil the safety objectives of the Low Voltage Directive, the manufacturer’s EC Declaration of conformity shall not refer to the Low Voltage Directive but to the machinery directive
+Thus, whilst machinery with an electrical supply, which is not in any of the categories listed in Article 1(2) (k) of the machinery directive, shall fulfill the safety objectives of the Low Voltage Directive, the manufacturer’s EC Declaration of conformity shall not refer to the Low Voltage Directive but to the machinery directive

 Article 2 – Definitions